jackyzha0/jackyzha0.github.io/content/thoughts/computer-vision.md

 Simple stereo algorithm
 1. Rectify images (make epipolar lines horizontal)
+	1. Rectified images have these properties:
+		1. Image planes of cameras are parallel
+		2. Focal points are at same height
+		3. Focal lengths are the same
+		4. Epiolar lines fall along the horizontal scan lines
 2. For each pixel
 	1. Find epipolar line
 	2. Scan line for best match